linemos/kubernetes-intro/tasks/2-main-tasks.md

 When it is done, go to the *Build Images* in the menu and make sure that you can find your backend image there.

 ## Deploy to your Kubernetes Cluster
 It's time to deploy the frontend and backend to your cluster!
 The preferred way to configure Kubernetes resources is to specify them in YAML files.

 In the folder [yaml/](../yaml) you find the YAML files specifying what resources Kubernetes should create.
 There is two services, one for the backend application and one for the frontend application.
-Same with deployments.
+Same for the deployments.

-1. Open the file [yaml/backend-deployment.yaml](../yaml/backend-deployment.yaml) and in the field `spec.template.spec.containers.image` insert your backend Docker image full name.
+1. Open the file [yaml/backend-deployment.yaml](../yaml/backend-deployment.yaml) and
+in the field `spec.template.spec.containers.image` insert your backend Docker image full name.
 It should be something like `gcr.io/MY_PROJECT_ID/backend:1.0`

-  If you did not create build triggers, use the docker image `linemos/cv-backend:1.0` and `linemos/cv-frontend:1.0` instead.
+If you did not create build triggers, use the docker image `linemos/cv-backend:1.0`.

-  There are a few things to notice here:
+There are a few things to notice in the deployment file:
 - The number of replicas is set to 3.
 This is the number of pods we want running at all times
 - The container spec has defined port 80, so the Deployment will open this port on the containers
 - The label `app: backend` is defined three places:
   - `metadata` is used by the service, which we will look at later
   - `spec.selector.matchLabels` is how the Deployment knows which Pods to manage
   - `spec.template.metadata` is the label added to the Pods

+2. Open the file [yaml/frontend-deployment.yaml](../yaml/frontend-deployment.yaml) and
+in the field `spec.template.spec.containers.image` insert your frontend Docker image full name.
+It should be something like `gcr.io/MY_PROJECT_ID/frontend:1.0`

+ `linemos/cv-frontend:1.0` instead.

 2. Create the resources for the backend and frontend: